scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 .. figure:: figs/MPI-total-time-rank-comparison.pdf

-   Comparison of job execution time across processor ranks for 72 CPU cores.
+   Comparison of job execution time across processor ranks for 72 CPU cores obtained using MPI for python.
    There are several stragglers which slow down the whole process.
    :label:`MPI-total-time-rank-comparison`